 Metropolitan Ministries requires directors, officers, employees, interns and volunteers to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 As employees and representatives of an organization with a fiduciary responsibility to donors and the community, we must practice the highest standards of honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.
 It is the responsibility of the President to communicate these standards to all directors, officers, employees and volunteers.

 Metropolitan Ministries has an open door policy and suggests that employees and volunteers share their questions, concerns, suggestions or complaints with someone who can address them properly.
 In most cases, an employee’s supervisor is in the best position to address an area of concern.
-However, if you are not comfortable speaking with your supervisor or you are not satisfied with your supervisor’s response, you are encouraged to speak with the Director of Human Resources.
-Supervisors and managers are required to report suspected violations by speaking to the organization’s compliance officer, the President, or the Director of Human Resources.
+However, if you are not comfortable speaking with your supervisor or you are not satisfied with your supervisor’s response, you are encouraged to speak with the Vice President of Human Resources.
+Supervisors and managers are required to report suspected violations by speaking to the organization’s compliance officer, the President, or the Vice President of Human Resources.
 These two employees have specific and exclusive responsibility to investigate all violations reported to them.
 If you suspect illegal activity regarding human resources or payroll procedures, you should contact the Compliance Officer directly.
-If you suspect illegal activity regarding financial or accounting practices, you should contact the Director of Human Resources who will ascertain the appropriate means of investigation after consulting with the Chairman of the Audit Committee of the Board of Directors.
+If you suspect illegal activity regarding financial or accounting practices, you should contact the Vice President of Human Resources who will ascertain the appropriate means of investigation after consulting with the Chairman of the Audit Committee of the Board of Directors.
 All reports will be promptly investigated and appropriate corrective action will be taken if warranted by the investigation.